FEniCS/dolfinx/demo/pde/subdomains-poisson/python/documentation.rst

 available to the solver.
 One way of doing this, is to tag the different sub-regions with different (integer) labels, and later integrate over the specified regions.
-DOLFIN provides a class :py:class:`MeshFunction` which is useful for these types of
-operations: instances of this class represents a function over mesh entities (such as over cells or over facets).
-Mesh functions can be read from file or, if explicit formulae for the domains are known, they can be constructed by way of instances of the :py:class:`SubDomain` class.
-The latter is the case here, so we begin by defining the left, right, top and bottom boundaries, and the interior obstacle domain using the :py:class:`SubDomain` class and creating instances of these classes:
+DOLFIN provides a class :py:class:`MeshFunction <dolfin.cpp.MeshFunction>` which is useful for these types of operations: instances of this class represents a function over mesh entities (such as over cells or over facets).
+Mesh functions can be read from file or, if explicit formulae for the domains are known, they can be constructed by way of instances of the :py:class:`SubDomain <dolfin.cpp.SubDomain>` class.
+The latter is the case here, so we begin by defining the left, right, top and bottom boundaries, and the interior obstacle domain using the :py:class:`SubDomain <dolfin.cpp.SubDomain>` class and creating instances of these classes:

 .. code-block:: python